 There are plenty of other beautiful hikes as well, which you can uncover with a little reading.
-I offer a similar route which cuts the first day off of the Lonely Planet hike.
+As a guided hike, I offer a route which cuts the first day off of the Lonely Planet hike.

-1. Yakushima has a lot of drinkable water running down the mountains, so much that they've been mulling the idea of filling oil tankers with drinking water for their return trip to the Middle East.
+1. Drinking Water: Yakushima has a lot of drinkable water running down the mountains, so much that they once mulled the idea of filling oil tankers with drinking water for their return trip to the Middle East.
 I admit I have skipped water holes only to run out of water several hours from the next source.
 How much you need depends on your route, the weather, and your personal needs, but leave the tablets and filters at home.

-2. Yakushima has a lot of rain.
+2. Rain & Floods: Yakushima has a lot of rain.
 Check the weather report for effective warnings before you head out, lest you be confronted by an impassable river crossing.
-Locals may seem overly concerned by a little rain, but hikers going missing (sometimes permanently) every year.
+Locals may seem overly concerned by a little rain, but normally calm and babbling streams claim the lives of hikers all too often.
+(In fact, I hear rumors that Shiratani Unsuikyo is looking to build another bridge over an iconically beautiful stream-crossing.)
 Acknowledge your limits.
 It's also a good idea to bring nice rain gear and double bag your dry stuff inside your pack, no matter the weather forecast.
 (Yakushima's interior gets double the rainfall of the coasts.)
 That said, don't be turned off by the rain; enjoy it.

-3. If you should get lost, follow normal safety procedures, but head up, not down.
+3. Getting Lost: If you should get lost, follow normal safety procedures.
+Stay put if you can, and if you have to move, head up, not down.
 Don't follow rivers, because you'll probably find a waterfall over a steep drop before you find any people.
-Instead, head for high ground, because the highest mountains have trails at their peaks, and you can often get a cell phone signal as well.
+Instead, head for high ground: Many mountains have trails at their peaks, and you can often get a cell phone signal as well.

-5. Yakushima also has no large predators, but there are a few nasty critters to watch out for:
+5. Dangerous Wildlife: Yakushima also has no large predators, but there are a few nasty critters to watch out for:

 - Snakes: Particularly the Mamushi, which looks a bit like a medium diamond-back minus the rattle, but usually stays off the trails in the daytime.

-- Suzume-bachi: A huge, orange Asian wasp.
-Don't worry if it's just buzzing by, but if it starts clicking, back off if you value your life.
+- Suzumé-bachi: Huge Asian wasps.
+Don't worry if one or two are just buzzing by or trying to taste your food, but if one starts clicking, back off if you value your life.

 - Mice: Yakushima has really cute, endemic mice, but make sure your food is sealed overnight.
+Dry-sacks are highly recommended.
 Deer also like to rummage through packs for food.

 There are poisonous plants, too, but if you don't eat them, they won't eat you.

-7. Plan your toilet stops.
+7. Toilets: Plan your toilet stops.
 Remember that the popular trails can see hundreds of folks in a day, and everybody is drinking unfiltered water.
 Yes, the monkeys do their business anywhere they want, but humans can buy a disposable toilet pack to take hiking.
 (Yes, even for urine!)
 Popular trails even have stations set up for use with your toilet pack.
 There are latrines at the mountain huts, but the contents of these is scooped out and carried down manually, and there is probably no toilet paper except in Shiratani.
-If you use toilets on the trail, you are encouraged to make a donation.
+A large part of donation money goes to toilet maintenance.

-8. Carry out exactly what you carried in.
+8. Leave No Trace: Carry out exactly what you carried in.
 Don't take home any walking sticks or plants.
 Don't wash your dirty dishes in the streams.

-9. When in doubt, stay on the trail.
+9. Stay on the trail: When in doubt, stay on the trail.
 I think this is a no-brainer, but Yakushima sees a lot of tourists, and this rule is meant for both preservation and safety.